Florentino Solon

-Florentino Sanico Solon (September 17, 1931 – June 17, 2020) was a Filipino nutritionist and politician who served as the mayor of Cebu City from 1978 to 1983.
+Florentino Sanico Solon (September 17, 1931 – June 21, 2020) was a Filipino nutritionist and politician who served as the mayor of Cebu City from 1978 to 1983.
 He served as the first executive director of the Nutrition Center of the Philippines in 1974 and as Deputy Minister of Health from 1983 to 1986 during the presidency of Ferdinand Marcos.

 Early life and education

-Solon was born to Pio Palacio and Ricarda Sanico Solon.
+Solon was born to Pio Palacio Solon and Ricarda Sanico Solon.
 He earned a master's degree in public health at University of the Philippines Manila and a doctor of medicine at University of Santo Tomas.
 He also obtained a diploma in nutrition from the London School of Hygiene & Tropical Medicine.

 Early career

 Solon started as a municipal health officer in Carmen, Cebu and later on worked for the regional office of the Ministry of Health while being a lecturer at Cebu Institute of Medicine.
 He became the first executive director of the National Nutrition Council (NNC) on July 16, 1974 and founding director of the Nutrition Center of the Philippines in 1974.
 He served in the NNC until December 31, 1979 and was succeeded by Delfina Aguillon.